pavithrak17/Placement_Management_System/README.md

 ## Overview

-The **Placement Management System** is a web application designed to facilitate the management of user data within a placement context.
-This project allows for creating, updating, deleting, and retrieving user information, with a focus on managing student placements.
-It is built using **Java Spring Boot**, **Spring Data JPA**, and **Hibernate** for backend operations.
+The **Placement Management System** is a web application designed to facilitate the management of user data within a placement context.The **User Management** module of the **Placement Management System** is designed to facilitate the management of user data within a placement context.
+This module allows for creating, updating, deleting, and retrieving user information, specifically focused on managing student profiles and placements.
+Built using **Java Spring Boot**, **Spring Data JPA**, and **Hibernate**, it provides a robust backend for managing user operations efficiently.

 ## Features